ConfusedVorlon/HSObserver/README.md

 you can override each of these in the initialiser

-Note that Apple's default is to use the same queue as the sender.
+Note that Apple's default is to call your block on the same queue as the sender.
 If you want to do this, then just use centre = nil

 I find that I typically want to use notifications to update the UI - so my default is to use .main